n04x/n04x.github.io/kanto-money.md

         <img title='arcanine' src="{{site.url}}/assets/images/pokemon/arcanine.gif" width="50">
     </li>
 </ol>

+- **Arcanine**, **Rapidash**, **Flareon**, **Torkoal**, **Magmortar**, **Typhlosion** and **Ninetales** are all Fire types.
+They're weak to Ground, Rock, and Water attacks.
+- **Articuno** is Ice/Flying.
+It's 4x more susceptible to Rock attacks, weak to Steel, Fire, and Electric attacks, and immune to Ground moves.
+- **Blissey**, **Kangaskhan** and **Tauros** are Normal type.
+They're weak to Fighting attacks but immune to Ghost moves.
+- **Camerupt** is Fire/Ground.
+He's 4x more susceptible to Water attacks, weak to Ground moves, and immune to Electric moves.
+- **Charizard** is Fire/Flying.
+He's 4x more susceptible Rock attacks, weak to Water and Electric attacks, and immune to Ground moves.
+- **Dodrio** is Normal/Flying.
+He's weak to Rock, Electric, and Ice attacks but immune to Ground and Ghost moves.
+- **Electrode** is an Electric type.
+It's weak to Ground attacks.
+- **Golem** is Rock/Ground.
+He's 4x more susceptible to Water and Grass attacks, weak to Ice, Steel, Ground, and Fighting attacks, and immune to Electric moves.
+- **Houndoom** is Dark/Fire.
+He's weak to Fighting, Ground, Rock, and Water attacks but immune to Psychic moves.
+- **Magcargo** is Fire/Rock.
+He's 4x more susceptible to Ground and Water attacks and weak to Fighting and Rock attacks.
+- **Moltres** is Fire/Flying.
+It's 4x more susceptible Rock attacks, weak to Water and Electric attacks, and immune to Ground moves.
+- **Rhyperior** is Ground/Rock.
+He's 4x more susceptible to Water and Grass attacks, weak to Ice, Steel, Ground, and Fighting attacks, and immune to Electric moves.
+- **Rotom** is Electric/Fire.
+It's weak Rock and Water attacks but immune to Ground moves.
+- **Tangrowth** is weak to Flying, Poison, Bug, Fire, and Ice attacks.
+- **Vileplume** is Grass/Poison.
+He's weak to Flying, Fire, Ice, and Psychic attacks.

 <h1 id="npc">NPC Trainer</h1>
 The NPC can be found in the route mentioned below, not all routes are mandatory but I really enjoy doing Route 13 and Route 15 (the beauties) since they pay a lot of money and are quick to do.
 If the name is in <span style="color:green">green</span> it means optional, only does this if you are truly desperate for cash.
 Again, all of them are done with Amulet Coin buff.